Envelopes of holomorphy and extension of functions of bounded type

 In several complex variables, the holomorphic convexity of $U$, or $U$ being a domain of holomorphy, is equivalent to $M_b(U)=\delta(U)$.
 In our infinite dimensional setting this is not the case unless $E$ has very particular properties.
-We can imprecisely explain this in the following way: if $E$ is not reflexive, there are always elements of the bidual in the spectrum, so the equality $M_b(U)=\delta(U)$ cannot hold.
-On the other hand, if there are polynomials on $E$ that are not weakly continuous on bounded sets, there is much more than evaluations in the spectrum \cite{AroColGam91,AroGalGarMae96}, and so $M_b(U)=\delta(U)$ is impossible even if $E$ is reflexive.
+These particular properties arise rather naturally.
+If $E$ is not reflexive, there are always elements of the bidual in the spectrum, so the equality $M_b(U)=\delta(U)$ cannot hold.
+On the other hand, if there are polynomials on $E$ that are not weakly continuous on bounded sets, there is much more than evaluations in the spectrum \cite{AroColGam91,AroGalGarMae96}, and so $M_b(U)=\delta(U)$ is impossible regardless of the reflexivity of $E$.
 We will formalize this below, refining some results of \cite{Vie07,Muj01}.

-In \cite{Vie07}, Vieira proved that for reflexive spaces such that every polynomial is approximable (i.e., for Tsirelson-like spaces), if $U$ is a balanced $H_b(U)$-convex subset, then $M_b(U)=\delta(U)$.
-We now show that a converse of this theorem is an easy consequence of previous results.

-\begin{theorem} Let $E$ be a Tsirelson-like space and $U$ a balanced open subset of $E$.
-Then $U$ is $H_b(U)$-convex if and only if $M_b(U)=\delta(U)$. \end{theorem} \begin{proof} The ``only if'' part is Theorem 2.1. in \cite{Vie07}.